yoasyo25/career-development-curriculum/stress_management_spikes/second_session.md

   Hook: List multiple situations and students identify when they hear something "stressful"

   * How do we define stress?
 Students pinpoint what it was from the examples that described "stress"
+  * How can we know when something is a "minor stress" compared to a "major stress"?
   * How is *suffering* different from *stress*?

   Definition (from Upside of Stress): Stress is what arises when something you care about is at stake.